AdobeDocs/experience-platform.en/help/query-service/ui/user-guide.md

 ### Auto-complete toggle

-[!DNL Query Editor] automatically suggests potential key words for the query as you write it.
-This feature can be disabled or enabled at any point by selecting the [!UICONTROL syntax auto-complete] toggle to the top right of the Query Editor.
-The auto-complete feature is enabled by default.
+[!DNL Query Editor] automatically suggests potential keywords for the query as you write it.
+The auto-complete feature is enabled by default and can be disabled or enabled at any point by selecting the [!UICONTROL syntax auto-complete] toggle to the top right of the Query Editor.

 ![Query Editor with the syntax auto-complete toggle highlighted.](../images/ui/query-editor/auto-complete-toggle.png)